 Blockchains.
 Distributed ledger protocols.
 Bitcoin, bitmessage, and the paranoiac world of digital cryptocurrency

-If I had thoughts on this, I would like the thoughts to be upon distributed proof-of-veracity protocols, which would be used by news media to verify witnesses and reality of the facts in their stories, which seems timely in the age of fake news, alternative facts, and easy simulation of fake shit.
-I wonder if a blockchain market mechanism could facilitate this. :man_shrugging:
+If I had thoughts on this, I would like the thoughts to be upon designs for distributed proof-of-veracity protocols, which would be used by news media to verify witnesses and reality of the facts in their stories, which seems timely in the age of fake news, alternative facts, and easy simulation of fake shit.
+I wonder if a blockchain market mechanism could facilitate this. 🤷♂️

 Bitcoin as art is a thing.
 See Rob Myers on Blockchain Geometries

-Or constructing direct farmer-to-latte-sipper gourmet ethical coffee markets.
+Or constructing direct provenance-tracking farmer-to-latte-sipper gourmet ethical coffee markets.

 A perhaps more interesting idea, Morris says, envisions blockchain as better enabling peer-to-peer energy trading.
 Individual devices would bid into energy markets and either consume energy or release energy depending on market signals.

-Given how much energy bitcoins waste for the planet, there is something pleasingly perverse in this idea.
-Although why blockchains in particular might solve the problem is mysterious to me.
-Surely global ledgers are not the appropriate vehicle for local transactions?
-Isn’t the whole point of markets leveraging local price signals?
+Given how much energy bitcoins waste, there is something pleasingly perverse in this idea.
+Although why blockchains , at least in the classic global ledger sense, as such might be best position to solve the problem is mysterious to me, until I get around to reading the paper.

 The Coda protocol, blogged because it has an elegant cryptographic, zero knowledge proof setup, and there is some functional programming structure called snarky built atop it.
 It looks nice, but I don’t actually have time to digest it.
 One can build such cute things with it as verifiable elections.
 They keep a reading list.